Programmierpraktikum-MVA/tutor_ai/README.md

 # Tutor AI

  Tutor AI is an innovative project designed to harness the power of advanced language models to provide educational assistance.
-Built on the LLaMa3 model, Tutor AI offers users personalized learning experiences and intelligent tutoring, that includes Q&A, inspiring brainstorming and up-to-date information.
+Built on locally hosted LLMs via Ollama, Tutor AI offers users personalized learning experiences and intelligent tutoring, that includes Q&A, inspiring brainstorming and up-to-date information.

 ## Features (current)

-- Matrix chatbot (no RAG): Matrix text → local Ollama (llama3.1) → reply back to the room
+ - Matrix chatbot (no RAG): Matrix text → local Ollama (`gemma3:12b` by default) → reply back to the room
   - Commands: `!help`, `!status`

 ## Prerequisites

 - Python 3.8–3.11, pip, virtualenv
-- Local Ollama with model `llama3.1` (or set your model in `config.yaml`)
+- Local Ollama with model `gemma3:12b` (or set your model in `config.yaml`)
 - Matrix account + access token

 ## Setup